-The goal of our minimally invasive stabilization surgery is to remove the portion of the spine that is diseased or damaged, and replace it with either an implant or bone graft to offer the proper support and alignment in the spine.
-Many times, a minimally invasive stabilization procedure will be used to treat a degenerative spine condition, such as a bulging disc or herniated disc.
-In this particular example, a disc’s main purpose is to cushion and space the vertebrae of the spine so the spine can move in a full range of motion without vertebrae scraping against each other.
-During a minimally invasive stabilization surgery to treat a bulging disc or herniated disc, the entire damaged disc would be removed and a disc implant would be inserted into the empty disc space.
-This would immediately stabilize the spine and align the vertebrae properly to avoid future nerve compression.
+The goal of our minimally invasive stabilization surgery is to remove the portion of the spine that is causing instability and replace it with material to offer the proper support and alignment in the spine.
+Many times, a minimally invasive stabilization procedure will be used to treat a degenerative disc condition, such as a bulging disc or herniated disc.
+A spinal disc’s main purpose is to cushion and space the vertebrae of the spine so the spine can move in a full range of motion without vertebrae scraping against each other.
+In these cases a minimally invasive stabilization can be performed to remove the disc and insert bone graft material to fuse the surrounding vertebrae.
+The objective is to stabilize the spine and align the vertebrae properly to avoid future nerve compression.

 For more information about our minimally invasive stabilization surgery at Laser Spine Institute, please contact our caring team.
 We’re pleased to provide a free MRI review* to determine if you are a potential candidate for one of our procedures.